gabegreenberg/react-native-perf-blog/react-native-perf.md

 ## Usage: With React Native CLI

-We also implemented a new command `npx react-native profile-hermes` on the [React Native CLI](https://github.com/react-native-community/cli) to make the process smooth for developers.
+We also implemented a new command `react-native profile-hermes` on the [React Native CLI](https://github.com/react-native-community/cli) to make the process smooth for developers.
 The command automatically transforms the profile using our `hermes-profile-transformer` package and pulls the converted device to user's local machine.

 Here is the flow: